rbiedrawa/java-gradle-codestyle-setup/README.md

 #### Caution

-In order to ensure correct import orders in Intelij custom [codeStyles](./.idea/codeStyles) settings are stored inside this repository, and they will be used automatically.
+In order to ensure correct import orders and other formatting rules in Intelij custom [codeStyles](./.idea/codeStyles) settings are stored inside this repository, and they will be used automatically.

 ## References